Gil16/Rush-Hour-game---Compile-time/README.md

 The 5th homework of OOP course

-We are building the Rush Hour game in compile time!
+We are building the Rush Hour game on compile time!

 https://en.wikipedia.org/wiki/Rush_Hour_(puzzle)